Listicle · Buyer's Guide

 If our tournament passes your checklist

-Early bird applications are open through October 31, 2026 — $400 per team.
-We invite first, then accept.
+Early bird pricing runs through October 31, 2026 — $400 per team.
 Application takes about 90 seconds.

 Apply for Early Bird Pricing